Clark-Rabe/clarkrabe/README.md

 # Clark Rabe

-> Make the most of your life because you only get one
+> Make the most of your life because you only get one chance

 ## Major
 Studied Computer Science at Eastern Washington University